Shadi-az/PM-RS/README.md

 MIT

-Feel free to contribute or report issues by opening an issue or pull request on this repository.
+Feel free to contribute or report issues by forking or cloning the repo then opening an issue or pull request on this repository.
 You are more than free to use this to practice any of the tech used in it.

 ---